-The key results of the June 30, 2022 actuarial valuation are as follows:
+The key results of the June 30, 2023 actuarial valuation are as follows:

-- Investments earned -3.65% on a market value basis.
+- Investments earned 6.23% on a market value basis.
 The expected rate of return is defined by the definition of Regular Interest in the City Code, which for the prior year were 6.50% for participant liability in pay status and 7.00% for all other liabilities.
-For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the entire System) which resulted in a blended expected discount rate in the prior year of 6.71%. - Due to smoothing of the prior investment gains and losses, the actuarial asset value return was 6.79%, producing a net loss of \$7.7 million to the System this year when measured against the expected asset return rate of 7.00%. - The Unfunded Actuarial Liability (UAL), which represents the Actuarial Liability minus Actuarial Assets, decreased from \$594.74 million on June 30, 2021 to \$523.54 million on June 30, 2022.
-This decrease is partly attributable to the demographic experience gain of \$24.3 million as a result of higher than expected mortality among inactive members and lower than expected pay increases.
-Details of the gains and losses are presented in detail in Section IV of this report. - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, increased from 77.1% last year to 79.9% this year. - The total recommended contribution decreased from \$94,788,090 for FYE 2023 to \$89,287,690 for FYE 2024.
-This represents a decrease in cost as a percent of payroll from 20.82% to 20.32% for FYE 2024.
+For comparing the actual return, we determined a liability weighted expected return (taking the regular interest times a ratio of the respective present value of benefits for active and deferred vested participants versus participants in pay status over the total present value of benefits of the entire System) which resulted in a blended expected discount rate in the prior year of 6.72%.
+There was an investment loss of \$9.5 million resulting from the investment return of 6.23% which was lower than the expected return of 6.72%, - Due to smoothing of the prior investment gains and losses, the actuarial asset value return was 5.94%, producing a net loss of \$25.1 million to the System this year when measured against the expected asset return rate of 7.00%. - The Unfunded Actuarial Liability (UAL), which represents the Actuarial Liability minus Actuarial Assets, increased from \$523.54 million on June 30, 2022 to \$532.62 million on June 30, 2023.
+This increase is attributable to the asset loss, the adoption of the assumption changes which increased liabilities by \$8.1 million, and the demographic experience loss of \$36.1 million resulting primarily from higher than expected pay increases among active members.
+Details of the gains and losses are presented in detail in Section IV of this report. - The System's funded ratio, which is the ratio of actuarial asset value to actuarial liability, increased from 79.9% last year to 80.0% this year. - The total recommended contribution increased from \$89,287,690 for FYE 2024 to \$98,471,636 for FYE 2025.
+This represents an increase in cost as a percent of payroll from 20.32% to 21.47% for FYE 2025.
 The expected employee contribution rate for active Plan C and Plan D members used to offset the City's cost is 5% of pay. - The funding policy previously adopted by the Board provides for the unfunded actuarial liability to be amortized over a fixed period of 20 years targeting 100% funding by the fiscal year ending 2032.
 For the June 30, 2019 valuation, the Board adopted a one-time, one-year extension of the amortization period.
-As of the current valuation, the remaining amortization period is 10 years. - Employees hired or rehired after July 1, 2014 are covered under the Class D membership if they elect the "hybrid" plan option at time of employment.
-As of June 30, 2022 there are 2,935 Class D members out of total active membership of 7,725, representing 38.0% of the total active members in the System. - Under the plan provisions for Hybrid Class D members, if the funded status of this Class of members falls below 85% then up to half the City contributions to the Retirement Savings Plan (which would be an additional 1.5% of pay) will be diverted to this Plan.
-The current Plan D funded status is 93.7% as shown in Section V this report.
+As of the current valuation, the remaining amortization period is 9 years. - Employees hired or rehired after July 1, 2014 are covered under the Class D membership if they elect the "hybrid" plan option at time of employment.
+As of June 30, 2023 there are 3,161 Class D members out of total active membership of 7,534, representing 42.0% of the total active members in the System. - Under the plan provisions for Hybrid Class D members, if the funded status of this Class of members falls below 85% then up to half the City contributions to the Retirement Savings Plan (which would be an additional 1.5% of pay) will be diverted to this Plan.
+The current Plan D funded status is 98.6% as shown in Section V this report.

-The tables below provide details on the development of the FYE 2024 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
+The tables below provide details on the development of the FYE 2025 contribution results, unfunded actuarial liabilities, and statistics on Plan membership.
 The total lump sum costs determined as payable at the beginning of the fiscal year reflect the offset of expected member contributions.